emblair96/emblair96.github.io/README.md

 * [Font Awesome](https://fontawesome.com/)

 ### What you'll find on my portfolio

-* My approach to software development
+* What brought me to software development
 * My level of familiarity with vairous programming languages
 * Example projects I've worked on
 * How to connect with me

 ### Links